wolberine/docs/markdown/reference/dash/api.md

 #### Clock.alarmExpired()

-Returns true if alarm is expired.
+Returns `true` if alarm has expired.

 **Parameters:** None